 In the same paper, Kiem--Li showed that if $\scrM$ is a compact moduli space with a two-term perfect obstruction theory and a cosection $\sigma$, then

-This suggests that one should try to compactifiy the GLSM moduli space $\scrM^\theta$ in a way such that its cosection extends without additional degeneracy loci.
+This suggests that one should try to compactify the GLSM moduli space $\scrM$ in a way that its cosection extends without additional degeneracy loci.
 The main purpose of this and its subsequent articles is to construct such a compactification.